-Category hierarchies are another example of facet models with set theory as a foundation (Li et al. 2010).
+Category hierarchies are another example of facet models with set theory as a foundation [16].
 In this model, category hierarchies are defined as connected and rooted directed acyclic graphs; the word category is unrelated to category theory in this context.
+Facets are defined as subgraphs of the category hierarchy.
+These subgraphs are exactly like the underlying graphs of categories discussed earlier.
+Once our facets are in a graph, the other features of their model follow.